dmeze/computer-online-assembly/pull_request_template.md

 Thank you for submitting a pull request!
 To speed up the review process, please ensure that everything below is true:

-- [X] No existing features have been broken without good reason.
+- [x] No existing features have been broken without good reason.
-- [X] Your commit messages are detailed.
+- [x] Your commit messages are detailed.
-- [X] Tests have been added or updated to reflect your changes.
+- [x] Test coverage of related files exceeds 80%.
-- [X] All tests have passed.
+- [x] All tests have passed.

 Any questions should be directed to @{user}.